Alexandruasu/Orcs-vs-Soldiers/README.md

 ## **Features**

 - **Faction Customization**: Players can select the size of each faction using an interactive slider system.
-- **Dynamic AI Combat**: Both factions employ simple AI to locate, attack, and defeat their nearest enemies.
+- **Dynamic AI Combat**: Both factions employ AI to locate, attack, and defeat their nearest enemies.
 - **Immersive Visual Effects**: Includes smooth animations for movement, attacking, and death.
 - **Interactive Backgrounds**: Features a dynamic gradient backdrop with moving stars to enhance the visual experience.
 - **Victory Screen**: The game declares a winner with a themed animation and modernized UI elements.